apapadaki-edu/web_based/README.md

 # web_based
 This is a static page, which showcases the css and html skills I have gainind in the duration of my studies.
 It was for an assignment, where we were given the desktop layout for the pages and we had to recreate them from scratch.
 It was also required to make the layout responsive for different screen sizes.
-The responsive layout was for us to design.
+The responsive layout was for us to design (link to the page https://aspa7beginner.github.io/web_based/).

 The first page is a sample page of an online store, for a selected product.
 All links are simbolic.
 There is another page that contains a form for new user registration.
 The second page is also static, there is no